-Freelance photojournalist Sam Navarro said in an interview that was shoved into a wall by a police officer while he was covering a protest against police violence in Miami, Florida on June 6, 2020.
+Freelance photojournalist Sam Navarro said in an interview that he was shoved into a wall by a police officer while covering a protest against police violence in Miami, Florida on June 6, 2020.

 The protest was one of many across the country sparked by the May 25 police killing of George Floyd, a Black man, in Minneapolis.
 Navarro, who was photographing the June 6 demonstration for the Miami Herald, told the U.S. Press Freedom Tracker that the protest had been peaceful.

 However, he said, at around 7:30 p.m., a large number of police officers confronted the protesters and declared an unlawful assembly.
 Navarro said most of the demonstrators left, but a few dozen remained.